-Throughout this AIF, consolidated production results and consolidated operating metrics are based on the attributable ownership percentage of each operating segment (100% Cosalá Operations and 60% Galena Complex).
+1 Throughout this AIF, consolidated production results and consolidated operating metrics are based on the attributable ownership percentage of each operating segment (100% Cosalá Operations and 60% Galena Complex up to December 18, 2024 prior to acquisition of Galena Complex's 40% non-controlling interests).

-This is a supplementary or non-GAAP financial measure or ratio.
-See "Non-GAAP and Other Financial Measures" section in the Company's 2023 Annual MD&A.
+2 This is a supplementary or non-GAAP financial measure or ratio.
+See "Non-GAAP and Other Financial Measures" section for further information.